Notes on the Geography of Northern India: Nainital

 Tomb of Colonel David Ward of the Royal Engineers, Chief Engineer and Joint Secretary for the North West Provinces and Oudh Public Works Department.

-Tombstone of Alexander Muddiman, a consummate career bureaucrat, whose career consummated in his appointment as governor of the United Provinces.
-He died six months later.
+Tombstone of Alexander Muddiman, a career bureaucrat whose career peaked with his appointment as governor of the United Provinces.
+At 53, he died six months later.

 A tombstone noting the death of one of the hundreds killed in a huge landslide at the west end of the lake in 1880.